Frequently Asked Questions

 Q: Is there a monthly subscription?

-Q: Which LLM models are supported?
+Q: Which LLMs are supported?

 Q: What should I do if a Regression Test fails at the end of a sprint?